yunerduo/vuepress-theme-hope/docs/md-enhance/src/migration.md

 - `imageFix` removed

   Mr.Hope already made a PR to fix broken image links in Markdown, so it's no longer needed

+- `presentation` removed

+  Reveal.js runtime is large, to slim current package, we extract it to a standalone package [vuepress-plugin-revealjs](https://plugin-revealjs.vuejs.press).